iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 2 reviews"/>
 </p>

+> The biggest problem with the cov19 Bluetooth API is that you need to have location on.
+I don't want to enable GPS all the time, as the app says it self, all apps that have access to location, can use it while enabling location for this app.
+Don't want GPS enable all the time.
+I known it's not the apps fault, but googles.
+Still has a big affecte on who gonna use this app.<br> :date: __2020-08-31 17:20:46__

+> Det er meget uheldigt at app'en ikke automatisk starter op hvis man genstarter telefonen.
+Efter 4 uger opdagede jeg at app'en slet ikke var aktiv - hvilket er helt tosset.
+Det bliver i simpelthen nød til at rette.<br> :date: __2020-08-26 07:28:16__

 > Funktionelt endelig ved at være på plads.
 Dog trækker omstændighederne og undfangelsen MEGET ned.
 20 mio. kroner for en closed source app der kunne være bygget for under 100.000 på samme tid.
 Måske skulle man også sætte studentermedhjælper, der faktisk har bestået en sproglig eksamen, til at besvare anmeldelser og henvendelser.<br> :date: __2020-08-15 19:23:19__